 Dragon Models has released numerous German infantry kits, and many of them are poses of past battlefield photos.
 There is no relation to 4 soldiers.
-It is one standing scene of the elite soldier of the at the eastern battlefield.
+It is one standing scene of the elite soldier on the eastern battlefield.

 I tried to make 2 figures, thinking that the face of the original is not bad.
-As I was making the 3rd body, I got bored with that they are similar faces so I replaced it with a resin made heads.
+As I was making the 3rd body, I got bored with that they are similar faces so I replaced them with resin-made heads.
 Four faces may have a little more emotion and pleasure.
 It would have been picked up by a stuck front.

 German soldier arms a Russian submachine gun and crash cap officer.
 German soldier camouflage uniforms are painful to paint, but it is fun to investigate with various patterns and color schemes.
 Whether it can be painted properly is another matter.
 I tried combining German camouflage medium brown and German camouflage beige based on Vallejo’s Green Ocher.